fl1d/w0ex.github.io/_pages/home_en.md

 <B>2020.12.11　Information: Special temporary benefits of “Super Smart Society Leadership Scholarship for Doctoral Students”</B><br>
 Based on the proposal of the SSS Promotion Consortium, we are providing financial support to WISE-SSS enrolled students whose household budget has changed suddenly or their educational and research activities have been restricted due to the spread of the COVID-19. <br>
-Eligible for benefits: WISE-SSS students enrolled by the registration in fall 2020<br>
+Eligible for benefits: WISE-SSS students enrolled in AY2020<br>
 Amount: 50,000 yen per person (one time only)<br>
 More details will be announced at a later date.<br>